- Metals (overview)

 Free up some of your time.
-Let Armstrong Mold take care of all of the CAD details for your next job.
+Let Armstrong RM take care of all of the CAD details for your next job.

 Stereolithography is a rapid prototyping process used to create 3D models of any complexity from CAD files.
 Solid CAD data is sliced into thin cross sections.
 A laser generating a UV beam is moved across a vat of photosensitive liquid polymer by a scanning system.
 The laser draws each cross section, turning the liquid to solid.
 Successive cross-sections are built one upon another to create a three dimensional plastic model.